Waste material can be useful, especially sawdust. Typically, we throw it away without giving any thought to its alternative uses.

 10. Arts and Crafts

-Artists mix sawdust with paint to create textured effects for paintings.
-You can also combine the sawdust with white glue or paint to create fake snow for modeling scenes.
-Also, mixing it with green paint makes realistic grass.
+Artists often mix sawdust with paint to create textured effects in their paintings.
+You can also combine the sawdust with white glue or paint to create fake snow for models and dioramas.
+Mixing it with green paint can create realistic grass.

 11. Cement Alternative (For Cordwood Walls)

-One of the most common recipes for the mortar to build cordwood walls is 9 parts sand, 3 parts sawdust, 3 parts builder’s lime and 2 parts cement.
-The sawdust helps to bind the cement to the right consistency.
+One of the most common recipes for the mortar to build cordwood walls is 9 parts sand, 3 parts sawdust, 3 parts builder’s lime, and 2 parts cement.
+The sawdust helps bind the cement with the right consistency.

 12. Protect Concrete

-Using a wet sawdust mix on your concrete floor protects the surface and bonds to give it a softer appearance.
-Also, it is possible to substitute sand for sawdust when mixing concrete to lay driveways and patios.
+Using a wet sawdust mix on your concrete floor protects its surface and bonds to give it a softer appearance and feel.
+It is also possible to substitute sand for sawdust when mixing concrete to lay driveways and patios.

 13. Kitty Litter

-Covering the bottom of your cat’s litter tray in sawdust absorbs moisture and also masks any odors.
-It is an effective alternative to cat litter and far cheaper.
+Covering the bottom of your cat’s litter tray with sawdust will absorb moisture and help mask any odors.
+It is an effective alternative to cat litter and far cheaper if you are a woodworker.

 14. Compost Toilets

-We live in a world where eco-awareness is on the rise.
-People are seeking alternative ways to save the planet and use less natural resources.
-Compost toilets are growing in popularity.
-Sawdust is an ideal material to sprinkle in the toilet to absorb moisture and smells, as well as kickstarting the composting process.
+We live in an increasingly eco-aware society, which includes trying to use fewer natural resources.
+This has led to compost toilets growing in popularity.
+Sawdust is ideal for sprinkling in the toilet to absorb moisture and odors, as well as kickstarting the composting process.

-It is a cheaper alternative to coffee grinds and is just as effective.
+This is a cheaper alternative to coffee grounds and is just as effective.